 A Michigan Winter Cocktail

-- Heat water in a tea kettle or the microwave
+Heat water in a tea kettle or the microwave

-- Once hot, add a tea bag and allow to steep for about 3 to 5 minutes.
+Once hot, add a tea bag and allow to steep for about 3 to 5 minutes.
 Use any tea but let it seep until nice and dark

 Warm up a serving mug with more hot water.
 Empty and drizzle honey at the bottom of the warm mug

 Add about 1-2 shots of bourbon and about a tablespoon of lemon juice

 Pour your dark steeped tea into the mug and stir.
 Garnish with a cinnamon stick or slice of orange.